 What is farm automation?

-With a need to grow enough food to sustain human population growth, humans continue to innovate, and engineer the environment.
-It is estimated that by 2050, agricultural production will need to increase significantly from current levels to provide food and sustinance to humans on planet Earth.
+With a need to grow enough food to sustain human population growth, humans continue to innovate and engineer the environment.
+It is estimated that by 2050, agricultural production will need to increase significantly from current levels to provide food and sustenance to humans on planet Earth.
 Now more than ever, the pressure on farmers to produce nutritious products is putting our planet’s health under even more stress.
 New advancements in technologies ranging from robotics and drones to computer vision software have completely transformed modern agriculture.
 Farmers now have access to tools that will help them meet the demands of our world’s ever-increasing population.
-Farm automation, also known as “smart farming”, is a combination of innovation and technology that helps farmers plant, grown and harvest with greater efficiently.
-The innovation we are talking about here includes robotics, aerial drones, autonomous tractors, robotic harvesters, robotic weeders, robots that plant seeds and automatic watering tools.
+Farm automation, also known as “smart farming”, is a combination of innovation and technology that helps farmers plant, grow and harvest with greater efficiency.
+The innovation we are talking about here includes robotics, aerial drones, autonomous tractors, robotic harvesters, robotic weeders, robots that plant seeds, and automatic watering tools.

 Advantages of farm automation

-Consumers preferences are shifting towards organic and sustainably-produced products.
+Consumers' preferences are shifting towards organic and sustainably-produced products.
 Growing food that is organic requires significantly more effort as compared to non-organic crops.
 Why?
 Organic crops do not rely on pesticides or GMO seeds.
-Instread, a more wholeistic approach is taken, which often requires more weeding, crop rotation and keen attention to the crop's growth cycle.
+Instead, a more holistic approach is taken, which often requires more weeding, crop rotation, and keen attention to the crop's growth cycle.
 Organic farming is nothing new in the field of agriculture.
 Anyone who has an inkling about farming and agriculture knows about organic farming and the many benefits that it offers.
 However, there are certain challenges that only those in this field can comprehend.
 These challenges hinder the growth of this particular field.
 These problems also pose a dilemma for conventional farmers who want to get into organic agriculture.
 Farm automation technology addresses important issues related to growing organic crops, including weeding, seed planting, farm labor shortages, and changing consumer preferences.
 The benefits of automating farming processes are monumental.
-Automation technology, has the potential to help farmers produce food faster, fresher, and more sustainably.
-Robots and computers combind with computer-modelling tools can increase crop productivity through automation.
+Automation technolog, has the potential to help farmers produce food faster, fresher, and more sustainably.
+Robots and computerscombinedtechnologyd with computer-modelling tools can increase crop productivity through automation.
 In addition, farmers can increase crop yields, potentially reducing costs for consumers.